Skip to content

 The lagoon of Venice - Increased salt marsh vulnerability

 An adverse effect of the commissioning of the storm surge barrier is a reduction of sediment accumulation on the salt marshes in the Venice Lagoon and hence an increase of the vulnerability of these marshes in view of sea level rise.
 The tidal range in the Venice lagoon is small.
 In these microtidal coastal wetlands, everyday tidal inundation hardly provides the sediment necessary for marsh survival.
 Only storm surges can mobilize sand and silt from adjacent tidal flats and deliver them onto the salt-marsh surface.
 Storm-driven contribution of sediment accumulation on the marsh surface accounts for more than 70% of the annual accumulation.
 Since the commissioning of the storm surge barrier, sediment accumulation during storms is much lower than in the past (59).
+As a result, the salt marshes will not be built up as quickly in future years, which in turn increases the chance that at a certain point in the future they will fall behind the rise in sea level and drown (62).

 Economic impacts of sea level rise for Europe